schaul/torch7-demos/README.md

-# Demos & Turorials for Torch7.
+# Demos & Tutorials for Torch7.

 All the demos/tutorials provided in this package require the following dependencies to be installed, in